glovebx/moco-ai-client/README.md

 !!
 If you have installed an old version, please delete it and reinstall it!!

 # Note
-1、session mode, supports Bing、Poe、Bard's AI chat
+1、~~session mode, supports Bing、Poe、Bard's AI chat~~
 2、api-key mode, supports OpenAI chat
 - [Configuration instructions](https://github.com/zhayujie/bot-on-anything) Get session and api-key refer to here

-3、Directly connected to each platform server, without any transfer, so you need to solve the network environment by yourself
-4、Voice input uses Huawei's machine learning api
+3、Voice input uses Huawei's machine learning api
-5、All sensitive data are local and do not connect to other services
+4、All sensitive data are local and do not connect to other services
-6、Under development, suggestions are welcome to raise issues
+5、Under development, suggestions are welcome to raise issues

 # TODO
 1、UI optimization
 2、~~Add image generation~~

+# 2024.02.15
+1、Add Gemini

 # 2024.02.01
 1、Bug fix